tahoma2d/tahoma2d/doc/how_to_build_macosx.md

 Command /bin/sh emitted errors but did not return a nonzero exit code to indicate failure
 ```

-Sidenote: If you want to be able to build by command line and Xcode, create a separate build directory for each.
+Side note: If you want the option to build by command line and Xcode, create a separate build directory for each.

 ### Create the stuff Directory